 Flooding is the most common cause of loss in the United States with billions of dollars in losses on record in recent history.
 The most severe losses occur in areas that have been designated as having a high risk of flooding, but many losses also occur in areas where flooding is not expected.
 Despite these facts, the percentage of people, including owners of high-end homes, who purchase flood insurance for homes located in or near high risk flood zones is frighteningly low.

 In order to ensure you are well covered by your flood insurance, there are a few key concepts remember.
 First, you should engage an insurance advisor who specializes in working with owners of high value properties to make sure the unique needs of your home are satisfied.
 Second, there are options in the marketplace besides the National Flood Insurance Program and it may benefit you to look into them as well.
 The last key concept to keep in mind is that flood insurance markets and products are changing rapidly and this coverage should be reviewed on an annual basis to ensure you are properly protected from the disastrous effects of a flood.

 About the Author

-Kurt Thoennessen is Vice President of Ericson Insurance Advisors and a Certified Advisor of Personal Insurance (CAPI).
-Kurt works with clients and family offices across the country to develop and implement personal risk management and insurance programs.
-Kurt can be reached at (203) 405-2645 or email@example.com.
+Kurt Thoennessen is Vice President of Ericson Insurance Advisors and a Certified Adviser of Personal Insurance (CAPI).
+Kurt works with high net worth individuals and family offices across the country to develop and implement personal risk management strategies and insurance programs.
+He is also the founder of InsureScope.com, a new insurance buying platform designed for owners of luxury homes and other assets.
+Kurt can be reached at (203) 405-2645 or firstname.lastname@example.org.